angeldgm/json-radial-graph/README.md

 # json-radial-graph
 Visualize and edit JSON, with zoom, pan, search and more

+### Features
+✅ Click on any node and it will become central node (with its children nodes around) ✅ Edit values (with both automatic save or manual export) ✅ Search everywhere
+✅ Wheel to zoom, drag to move canvas
+✅ Open any JSON from disk or paste it
+✅ Modern UI

 ### Support project
 <a href="https://www.buymeacoffee.com/gabaldon" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>